ICCD-MiBACT/ArCo/ArCo-release/rdfizer/README.md

 Once the build process fininshes the executable JAR named `arco.rdfizer-0.1.jar` can be found under the folder `target`.

+If the XLST sheet is modified, then the software needs to be rebuilt again.

 ### Usage
 The JAR named arco.rdfizer-0.1.jar can be executed in a terminal.
 The command synopsis is the following: